 The world is a dangerous place, but our greatest threat lies here at home in the form of our national debt.
 At $25 trillion dollars and counting, this is an urgent problem putting our entire country’s economy at risk, threatening our ability to fund a strong national defense, and crushing future generations.

 As veterans, we know what it means to swear an oath to defend our country against all threats, foreign and domestic.
 Members of Congress swear a similar oath.
-With mountains of debt and more borrowing to come, it’s clear the biggest threat our country is domestic: Washington’s reckless spending and debt…and the American taxpayer is shouldered with the burden.
+With mountains of debt and more borrowing to come, it’s clear the biggest threat to our country is domestic: Washington’s reckless spending and debt…and the American taxpayer is shouldered with the burden.

 America’s military strength is directly connected to our economic strength.
 America’s history of military strength is rooted in strong economies and free markets which encouraged innovation and allowed the rapid expansion of our armed forces during times of war.
 When our economic health is put at risk, so is our military strength.